-Huron County Public Health is pleased to announce the opening of Huron County Public Health Services.
-Huron County Public Health Services will begin offering primary care for all ages with Jodi Schwab, Certified Nurse Practitioner, by appointment, starting November 2, 2020, at Huron County Public Health located at 28 Executive Drive in Norwalk.
+Huron County Public Health Services now offers primary care for all ages with Jodi Schwab, Certified Nurse Practitioner, by appointment, at Huron County Public Health located at 28 Executive Drive in Norwalk.

 Primary Care - Recognizing the need for low cost, quality healthcare for community members with or without insurance or a medical home, Huron County Public Health provides primary care visits in our Norwalk office.